 Dr. Lupton is strongly committed to improving the climate for diversity, equity, inclusion and belonging and to increasing physician workforce diversity.
 She has served on several Department and School of Medicine committees examining these issues at UCSF.
 She was selected as a 2016 John A. Watson Faculty Scholar and has used this opportunity to collaborate on the implementation of holistic review in intern selection for the UCSF internal medicine residency program.

-Dr. Lupton is a Curricular Component Liaison with the Anti-Oppression Curriculum in the School of Medicine.
+Dr. Lupton is a Curricular Component Liaison with the Anti-Oppression Curriculum Initiative in the School of Medicine.
 She is a co-lead for EJE - Equity and Justice in Education Works in Progress.
-She is involved in medical education research in the areas of equity and inclusion in medical education and has worked with medical students, residents and fellows on scholarly projects related to equity in medical education.
+She is involved in medical education research in the areas of equity, inclusion and belonging in medical education and has worked with medical students, residents and fellows on scholarly projects related to equity in medical education.